End of year processes

 All employers will need to update employee records, for example, identify and input the correct tax code to use in the new tax year, if your software does not do this for you.
 If it does, you should double check that it has been updated correctly.

-The new tax code will either be in accordance with the P9X form – which advises general changes for employees whose tax code ends with an ‘L’ – or in accordance with instructions from HMRC (given on form P9T) for any employees who need a specific new tax code.
+The new tax code will either be in accordance with the P9X form – which advises general changes to tax codes, for example for employees whose tax code ends with an ‘L’ – or in accordance with instructions from HMRC (given on form P9T) for any employees who need a specific new tax code.
 You will need to do this before you pay your employees in the new tax year.